rslavin/Sequence-Diagram-Translator/README.md

 ### Notes ###
 * A python-based parser exists for translating sequence diagrams made in Eclipse's Papyrus plugin to xml.
 * This program is a re-write of an existing program by Hui Shen in order to fix bugs and improve general performance.
+All template formulas were derived by Hui Shen, Jianwei Niu, and Ram Krishnan.
 * Currently, this program is being written and is not yet functional.

 ### Future Work ###